“Murder, madness, suicide. That’s what stars are made of today. It’s the glorification of the nobody”.

 Despite the fine cast of characters that populate Special Effects, there’s one star that appears in almost every Larry Cohen film that’s impossible to outshine, and that’s New York City.
 As always, Cohen takes his camera to a plethora of unique locations around the city, but perhaps there’s none more compelling than Lowell Nesbitt’s living space in West 12th St. Decorated to the max with some of the artists most eye-catching work, it’s a dwelling of dizzying visual splendour, and provides the film with an identity that’s completely unique.

-SPECIAL EFFECTS is out on US Blu-ray now from Olive Films
+SPECIAL EFFECTS is available now on region A locked Blu-ray from Olive Films